-A type of cancerous, or malignant, tumor originating in the area of a lung airway.
+A type of cancerous, or malignant, tumor that forms glandular structures.

-Lobe: A spongy compartment of the lung.
+Lobe: A spongy, saclike respiratory compartment in the lung that removes carbon dioxide from the blood and supplies it with oxygen.
 The right lung has three lobes, and the left has two.